ConcernedCitizen2025/Project2025-Assistant/_questions/138-international-treaties-ratification-adherence.md

 ---
 layout: question
-title: "International Treaties"
+title: "Project 2025's Approach to International Treaties: Threats to U.S. Diplomacy and Democracy"
+description: "Explore the potential dangers of Project 2025's strategy on international treaties, and how it could compromise U.S. diplomacy, global stability, and democratic values."
 ---

+# Project 2025's Approach to International Treaties: A Risk to Global Stability and U.S. Democracy

-### *How does Project 2025 approach the ratification and adherence to international treaties?*
+## *How does Project 2025 approach the ratification and adherence to international treaties?*

-# **Project 2025’s Approach to International Treaties**

-#### **Introduction**
+**Introduction**

-International treaties are a key element of global diplomacy, shaping the relationships between nations and establishing the legal frameworks that govern international conduct.
-Project 2025 outlines a strategic approach to the ratification and adherence to international treaties, reflecting a preference for prioritizing national sovereignty and economic interests over global commitments.
-This analysis explores Project 2025’s approach to treaties, examining the implications for U.S. foreign policy, global stability, and democratic governance.
+Project 2025 presents a deliberate and potentially dangerous shift in how the U.S. engages with international treaties.
+By focusing on national sovereignty and economic interests over global cooperation, the plan introduces a high-risk strategy that could weaken international alliances and undermine U.S. credibility on the global stage.
+This cautious and often isolationist approach to treaty-making could also erode democratic oversight, concentrating more power in the executive branch.
+In this analysis, we explore the significant risks posed by Project 2025's approach to international treaties and how these changes could affect U.S. foreign policy, democratic governance, and global stability.

 #### **Ratification of International Treaties**